jacodetunde/Marketing_Customer_Value/README.md

 This is to take a more detailed look at the data to understand better what data points we have and what pattern we can see.
 ### Engagement rate
 ![engagement.png](engagement.png)
+About 14% of the customers responded to marketing campaign calls, and remaining 86% of the customers have not responded

 ### Sales Channels